bargoldenberg/New_Space_EDU_SATALLITE/README.md

 - Make the serial listener (main.py) script run automatically on booting the Nanopi

-- Try it out by sending a one of the following commands from the sender CubeCell
+- Try it out by sending one of the following commands from the sender CubeCell
     - `cpu` it will display the CPU information
     - `capture with coor` will capture an image and send back the stars coordinates
     - `take pic` will capture an image